 This gluten-free angel food cake is light and airy, while still incredibly moist.
 With a slight nuttiness from almond flour and almond extract, this gluten-free sponge cake is so flavorful and the perfect cake to pair with whipped cream and strawberries.
 Follow the recipe steps and technique very closely to achieve a beautifully tight and incredibly fluffy crumb.

 I recommend measuring each of the ingredients (including sugar and egg whites) by weight as angel food cake can be fussy.
 It's important you don't stray from the recipe else you wind up with a deflated cake.
-For each of these flours, I exclusively use Bob's Red Mill brand flours as they are consistent in quality and grind.
-If you use a different brand, your results may vary.

 - Egg whites: There isn't any chemical leavener in this cake, such as baking soda or baking powder, so angel food cake relies on whipped egg whites for its rise.
 You want to make sure there is no egg yolk in your whites as it can negatively affect how well they whip up.
 I recommend separating the egg whites and yolks one at a time into a separate bowl before pouring it into the measuring cup so if you break a yolk, you don't ruin all your whites!